 The up/down duplex I purchased was a complete gut and remodel.
 The only thing that remained the same was the exterior wall—at least that’s what they said.
 Supposedly, there was all new plumbing, HVAC, water heater, electrical, roof, and appliances, all of which were under warranty.

 Plumbing was not the only issue.
-For 2-3 weeks in the heat of the summer, the AC would continuously trip the electrical breaker and stop working.
+For two to three weeks in the heat of the summer, the AC would continuously trip the electrical breaker and stop working.
 My Airbnb guests (and I) were not happy.
-After the electrician and the HVAC company played the blame game for a few weeks, the HVAC company replaced the unit free of any monetary cost, but it was very expensive in terms of comfortability.
+After the electrician and the HVAC company played the blame game for a few weeks, the HVAC company replaced the unit free of charge, but it was very expensive in terms of comfort.

 In the winter, one of the PVC pipes on the furnace disconnected and caused a leak.
 This wasn’t too destructive, but the constant dripping each time the heater turned on and off was quite the annoyance.
 The HVAC company came to fix it.
 Again, $0 but a huge pain in the butt.

 Do not purchase an untested new build or a complete remodel.
-If you do, make sure you do your due diligence not only on the property, but on the person or company who performed the remodel.
+If you do, make sure you do your due diligence not only on the property but also on the person or company who performed the remodel.
 Do they have a reputation of putting lipstick on a pig?